 On 21 September 2020 Energex published the NNOR providing details on the identified need at SSCMA and SSPPE.
-This report sought information from Registered Participants, AEMO and Interested Parties regarding alternative potential credible options or variants to the potential credible options presented by Energex.

 In response to the NNOR, Energex received three submissions by 21 December 2020.
 These responses identified two credible options:

 - Establish several battery systems and/or load curtailment of customer load on various 11kV feeders. - Establish a single battery system to allow for restoration of supply following a contingency.